Discover the Best of the ASRAAM Missile

 The ASRAAM Block 6 standard, a product of the ASRAAM Sustainment program, was officially commissioned on the Typhoon in April 2022 and is scheduled to commence F-35 service in 2024.
 This latest block iteration brings forth a host of advancements, featuring newly developed and updated sub-systems, and a transition from external cooling to a more efficient internal cooler.

-Photo Credit: RAF / A formidable display of firepower: a fully armed F/A-18 Hornet boasting an arsenal of six ASRAAM and six AMRAAM air-to-air missiles
+Photo Credit: RAAF / A formidable display of firepower: a fully armed F/A-18 Hornet boasting an arsenal of six ASRAAM and six AMRAAM air-to-air missiles

 • Weight: 88kg (194 lb)